To extract, or not to extract, that is the answer.

 4. The ET-1 device isn't striking the module.
 It isn't a reciprocating device with a hammer at the end.
 Instead, it is feeding high-frequency vibrations down the die shaft into the die which then transfers the energy directly into the BBInfinite Module.
 This high-frequency oscillation breaks the physical (friction) and chemical (retaining compound) bonds.
 The frame dissipates any residual energy easily and the module walks right out.

 5. It's easy and safe.
-It's easy because extracting a BBInfinite module with the ET-1 takes a moment or two, and is carried out by one person.
+It's easy because removing a BBInfinite bottom bracket module with the ET-1 takes a moment or two, and is carried out by one person.
 Your buddy can now stand there holding a beer and watching you work rather than steadying the frame for you while you wallop it with a hammer.

 Comments will be approved before showing up.